romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When enabling code scanning in a GitHub repository, what is a key difference between using CodeQL and a third-party analysis tool?
+Q: When enabling code scanning in a GitHub repository, what is a key difference between using CodeQL and a third-party analysis tool?
 <details><summary>Show the answer</summary><p>

 - **CodeQL analysis can be directly integrated into GitHub Actions workflows, whereas third-party tools require manual SARIF file uploads**